SpasMilenkov/Document-Classification-Algorithm/README.md

     ```sh
     mpirun -np 4 ./mpi_classification
     ```
+    Where 4 is the amount of processes you want Open MPI to spawn.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.